Sustainable Operations

 Our strategic priorities in Climate Action & Building Environment are:

-1. Net Zero by 2050 through significant reductions in campus greenhouse gas (GHG) emissions while preparing for and addressing the impacts of climate change.
+1. Net Zero in 2029 through significant reductions in campus greenhouse gas (GHG) emissions while preparing for and addressing the impacts of climate change.

 2. Pursue global best practice in sustainable design, construction and the operation of new and renovated buildings.